Steamer trunk restoration project, remove mildew odor, secure old labels and learn How to Restore an Old Steamer Trunk in a Few Simple Steps.

 History of a Steamer Trunk

-This old antique chest had been used by my husband’s great-grandparents as they traveled back and forth between Italy and Staten Island.
+This old antique chest is a true family heirloom.
+It had been used by my husband’s great-grandparents as wardrobe trunks as they traveled back and forth between Italy and Staten Island.
 Many of the vintage labels are still visible on the trunk.
-The multiple trips between New York and Europe took a toll on this wooden chest leaving evidence of its history as well, as making it that much more important to be restored.
+The multiple trips between New York and Europe took a toll on this wooden chest leaving evidence of its history as well, making it that much more important to be restored.

 A steamer trunk restoration is easier than you may think once you tackle a few obstacles.
 There are always a few obstacles.
 In the case of this steamer chest here are the main issues: